Information Systems and Technology (IN/IT)

 IT542: 🌐 Ethical Hacking and Network Defense

 An ethical hacker is a security expert who attacks a system on behalf of the system's owners.
 This course focuses on discovering network vulnerabilities that a malicious hacker can exploit.
-The course explores penetration testing, footprinting and social engineering, scanning and enumeration, operating system weaknesses, and the methods used to hack Web servers and wireless networks.
+The course explores penetration testing, footprinting and social engineering, scanning and enumeration, operating system weaknesses, and the methods used to hack web servers and wireless networks.
 You will perform hands-on projects using state-of-art hacking tools and techniques.

 IT542M1: Methods for Reconnaissance and Social Engineering